Docker

 - Check logs with

-docker compose logs -f planka - Ensure database migrations completed successfully
+docker compose logs -f planka - Ensure every command completed successfully

 - If necessary, restore from your backup and try again